-Interest on these loans begins to accrue upon disbursement.
+Interest on Direct Unsubsidized loans begins to accrue upon disbursement.
 Completion of the Free Application for Federal Student Aid (FAFSA) triggers review of eligibility for Direct Unsubsidized loan.
-The annual loan limit is $20,500 and the aggregate lifetime Direct Loan (total of Direct Subsidized/Unsubsidized) limit is $138,500 in total.
-The current interest rate is 6.8%.
+The annual loan limit is $20,500 and the aggregate lifetime Direct Loan (total of Direct Subsidized/Unsubsidized) limit is $138,500.
+The interest rate for the 1617 academic year is 5.31%.
 Prepayment of student loans is permitted without penalty.
 Multiple repayment options are available with the standard repayment option spread over 10 years.

-These loans are credit-based and designed to supplement Stafford Loans for up to the Cost of Attendance.
-The interest rate for Direct Lending is 7.9%.
+These loans are credit-based and designed to supplement the Direct Unsubsidized Loans for up to the Cost of Attendance.
+The 1617 academic year interest rate for Grad PLUS is 6.31%.

 There are loan fees associated with student loans and these are deducted from the proceeds that are posted to the student account.
-The 2013-2014 fees are 1.068% for Direct Unsubsidized and 4.272% for Grad PLUS loans disbursed prior to October 1, 2016.
+The fees are 1.068% for Direct Unsubsidized and 4.272% for Grad PLUS loans disbursed prior to October 1, 2016.
 New loan origination fee rates may be set by the federal government for loans disbursed on or after October 1, 2016.

 Credit approval is based on federally-mandated criteria.
-In order to obtain credit-based loans (i.e. Plus or Private), credit approval is required.
-Credit submission is performed during the process of applying for the Plus loan.
+In order to obtain credit-based loans (i.e. Grad PLUS or Private), credit approval is required.
+Credit submission is performed during the process of applying for the Grad PLUS loan.
 Items which affect credit decisions are: delinquencies, foreclosures, bankruptcy, tax liens.